Daniel-Ma22/Daniel-Ma22/README.md

 ## Hello!
 I am Daniel, but ya can call me Grief or Griefe too!

-I’m interested in Softwaredevelopment, reading, writing, chess, dnd and gaming :D
+I’m interested in a bunch of random stuff.
+From pixel art and videogames over to reading and baking.

-I speak german, english and a bit of russian
+I speak german, english and a lil bit of russian

 My programming languages are:

--    C# (Work)
+-    C# (Previous Work)
 -    Lua (Private)
--    Rust (Currently learning)
+-    Go (Private)

 I have experience with:
--    Docker and Kubernetes
+-    Docker, Swarm and Kubernetes
--    PostgreSQL, MSSQL and SQLite
+-    PostgreSQL, MSSQL , Redis and SQLite
--    Git
 -    Linux (Specifically EndeavourOS, an arch based system)
 -    Github, Github Actions
+-    SvelteKit for JS
--    SvelteKit and Blazor for webapps
+-    Blazor for C# Webapplications

-Welcome to my profile :3
+-    PICO8 (Lua, gamedevelopment)
+-    Postman
+-    Caddy

+Im attempting to go into CLI, TUI and DevOps right now :D